NLTDevelop/instructions/FLUTTER/INTERVIEW/INTERVIEW.md

 its own build process.
 Here const constructor can be used to inform Flutter that the dont need to be rebuilt.

 ## INTERMEDIATE FLUTTER INTERVIEW QUESTIONS AND ANSWERS

-1.

-Tell me about Flutter Provider.
-Widgets are used to build the provider.
-Inside the provider, one can use all the objects as if they are a part of it with the new widget subclasses it creates.
-Primarily, it works on the concept of PUB-SUB which means one provider with many subscribers.

-2.

-Explain Streams in Flutter?
-Future and Stream are classes in Dart that define asynchronous programming.
-It behaves asynchronously as it doesn't return the next event when requested.
-Instead, it informs when the next event will be returned when ready.

 4.